al3xliu/example-checker/README.md

     mavenCentral()
 }
 dependencies {
-    annotationProcessor 'org.checkerframework:templatefora-checker:0.1-SNAPSHOT'
+    annotationProcessor 'org.checkerframework:exampleencoding-checker:0.1-SNAPSHOT'
 }
 ```

-Now, when you build your project, the TemplateForA Checker will also run,
+Now, when you build your project, the Example Encoding Checker will also run,
 informing you of any potential errors related to TODO.

 ## How to specify your code

-At compile time, the TemplateForAChecker estimates what values the program
+At compile time, the Example EncodingChecker estimates what values the program
 may compute at run time.
 It issues a warning if the program may TODO.
 It works via a technique called pluggable typechecking.

 You need to specify the contracts of methods and fields in your code --
 that is, their requirements and their guarantees.
-The TemplateForAChecker
+The Example EncodingChecker
 ensures that your code is consistent with the contracts, and that the
 contracts guarantee that TODO.

-You specify your code by writing *qualifiers* such as `@TemplateforaBottom`
+You specify your code by writing *qualifiers* such as `@ExampleEncodingBottom`
 on types, to indicate more precisely what values the type represents.
-Here are the type qualifiers that are supported by the TemplateForAChecker:
+Here are the type qualifiers that are supported by the Example EncodingChecker:

-`@TemplateforaUnknown`:
+`@ExampleEncodingUnknown`:
 The value might or might not be TODO.
 It is not safe to use for TODO.
 This is the default type, so programmers usually do not need to write it.

-`@TemplateforaBottom`:
+`@ExampleEncodingBottom`:
 The value is definitely TODO.
 It is safe to use for TODO.